kitnil/awesome/README.md

 - [firefox-sticky-window-containers](https://github.com/chronakis/firefox-sticky-window-containers) - Firefox extention to make the current container "sticky" when opening a new tab
 - [multi-account-containers](https://github.com/blackhole89/multi-account-containers) - Firefox Multi-Account Containers adds new features to Containers.
 - [close-container](https://github.com/freaktechnik/close-container) - Close all tabs of a contntainer from the tab context menu or a button.
-- [contain-vk](https://github.com/Astrr/contain-vk) - Facebook Container isolates your Facebook activity from the rest of your web activity in order to prevent Facebook from tracking you outside of the Facebook website via third party cookies.
 - [firefox-easy-container-shortcuts](https://github.com/gsomoza/firefox-easy-container-shortcuts) - Easy, opinionated, keyboard shortcuts for Firefox 57+ containers.
 - [firefox-container-proxy](https://github.com/bekh6ex/firefox-container-proxy) - [Firefox extension] Assign a proxy to a Firefox container
 - [container-tabs-sidebar](https://github.com/maciekmm/container-tabs-sidebar) - Firefox addon aiming to utilize screen estate more efficiently by showing tabs in a sidebar grouped by privacy containers.
 Inspired by TreeStyleTab.